-Following receipt of all regulatory approvals in Colombia, first sales of low-THC medical cannabis commenced at the end of March 2020 through the Company's health centres.
-Additional approvals received in May allow the Company to now sell both low- and high-THC medical cannabis through its health centres.
+Following receipt of all regulatory approvals in Colombia, first sales of low-THC medical cannabis commenced at the end of March 2020, and in May 2020, the Company also commenced selling of high-THC medical cannabis through its health centres.
+Four SKUs are currently offered for sale with prescriptions rising on an accelerated basis.
+Khiron Colombia will continue to work with distribution networks in Colombia to offer the same SKUs in pharmacies across the country and initiate mass media programs to increase the number of prescriptions.